slanning/perl-ogre/examples/README.txt

    once he reaches the first waypoint - I have to wrap a few more Node and Quaternion methods, and fix some overloaded operators)

-- gtk2robot.pl, wx.pl: this is NOT WORKING YET, but if it were it should show how to make gtk2 and wxPerl work with Ogre.
+#- gtk2robot.pl, wx.pl: NOT WORKING YET, but if it were it should
+#  show how to make gtk2 and wxPerl work with Ogre.

 - cameratrack.pl: demo of animation tracks and camera auto-tracking, implements OGRE's "CameraTrack" sample application